tesibelda/influxclean/README.md

 # influxclean

-influxclean is an influxdb cleanup utility that includes the following maintenance jobs:
+influxclean is an influxdb cleanup utility that allows you to run the following job types:

-* oldseries: drop series with no specific data received for the last specified time
+* oldseries: drop series with no specific data received for the specified time

-More maintenance jobs may be added in the future.
+More job types may be added in the future.

+**Warning**
+Removal of data from the database cannot be undone.
+It is strongly suggested to take a backup before using this tool.
+Be cautius and double-check the results using dry run mode.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/tesibelda/influxclean/raw/master/LICENSE)

 # Compatibility

-Currently only access through Influxdbv1 API is used.
+Currently access to the database is only done using Influxdbv1 API.

 # Configuration